ropolomx/FluMatch/README.md

 ## Sample data

-The folder contains the 8 segments of the A/swine/La/Habana/130/2010/H1N1 strain, as well as Prokka output and an example report.
+The folder contains the file `La_Habana_test.fasta` which contains the 8 segments of the A/swine/La/Habana/130/2010/H1N1 strain.